brand icon Jan21

 Force of Nature Cleaner Review

-Force of Nature is a kit that comes with little activator capsules and an electrolyzer appliance.
-The capsules contain a vinegar and salt mixture, and all you have to do is add tap water to make a very effective and safe cleaning solution.
-Add water and a capsule to the electrolyzer appliance, turn it on, and let it run for about 9 minutes.
-Then, transfer the solution into a spray bottle.
-That’s it!
+Force of Nature is a non-toxic cleaning solution, made by using capsules containing a specific ratio of vinegar and salt that go into an electrolyzer appliance.
+You add water and a capsule to the electrolyzer appliance, turn it on, and let it run for about 9 minutes.
+Transfer the solution into a spray bottle and you have a very effective and safe cleaning solution.
 I posted a short reel on Instagram showing how to make Force of Nature.

 How Does Force Of Nature Cleaner Work